-Any woman can experience domestic abuse regardless of race, ethnic or religious group, class, disability or lifestyle.
+Anybody can experience domestic abuse regardless of their race, ethnic or religious group, class, disability or any other factor.

-Domestic abuse can also take place in lesbian, gay, bi-sexual and transgender relationships, it can involve ex-partners and other family members, including children.
+Domestic abuse can also take place in the lesbian, gay, bi-sexual and transgender community, it can involve ex-partners and other family members, including children.